Parthgoyal811/Parthgoyal811/README.md

 - 👀 I’m interested in Html,css,javascript
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on javascript projects
-- 📫 How to reach me By my youtube channel Coding__X
+- 📫 How to reach me By my Gmail ( parhgoel226@gmail.com )
 <!---
 Parthgoyal811/Parthgoyal811 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.